jeroenooms/opencpu-pages/_posts/2014-09-06-jsonlite-release-0-9-11.md

 cover: "containers.jpg"
 ---

 The [jsonlite](http://cran.r-project.org/web/packages/jsonlite/) package is a JSON parser/generator optimized for the web.
 It implements a bidirectional mapping between JSON data and the most important R data types, which allows for converting objects to JSON and back without manual data restructuring.
 This is ideal for interacting with web APIs, or to build pipelines where data seamlessly flow in and out of R through JSON.
-The [quickstart vignette](http://cran.r-project.org/web/packages/jsonlite/vignettes/json-aaquickstart.html) gives a brief introduction, or you can just try:
+The [quickstart vignette](http://cran.r-project.org/web/packages/jsonlite/vignettes/json-aaquickstart.html) gives a brief introduction, or just try:

 {% highlight r %}
 fromJSON(toJSON(mtcars))
 {% endhighlight %}

-Or to pull some data from the web:
+Or use some data from the web:

 {% highlight r %}
 # Latest commits in r-base